Animas, New Mexico: History

 Founded circa 1753 by the Spanish, Animas became part of the newly independent country of Mexico in 1821.
 Unlike most of New Mexico, Animas was not part of the Mexican Cession after the Mexican–American War ended; it is located in the area sold to the United States with the Gadsden Purchase of 1853.

 Geography

 Animas is an isolated ranching community.
 It is located in the valley bounded by the Peloncillo Mountains on the west and the Pyramid Mountains and Animas Mountains on the east.
 It is situated just west of the Continental Divide and is approximately 30 mi south of Lordsburg, the nearest significant population center.
 Smaller communities closer to Animas include Cotton City, Playas, and Rodeo.
+Animas lies at the northern border of the Malpai Borderlands region.
 Animas lies in a region rich in Native American history—twenty-one different archeological sites in the Animas area are listed on the National Register of Historic Places.

 According to the U.S. Census Bureau, the Animas census-designated place has an area of 40.6 sqkm, all land.